Haannbboo/JAQK/README.md

 ## What's this

-**JAQK** is a Python tookit providing light and robust data collection and data processing for quantitative analysis for US stocks.
-JAQK aims to tackle the problem of gathering financial data for high school students, and we hope JAQK can help some basic level of quantitative analysis.
+**JAQK** is a Python tookit providing light and robust **data collection** and **data processing** for quantitative analysis for US stocks.
+JAQK aims to tackle the problem of gathering financial data for **high school students**, and we hope JAQK can help basic level of quantitative analysis.

 ## Installations
 For quick installation with **PyPI**: